Design and synthesis of heteronuclear metalloenzymes

 Functional DNA nanotechnology

-The Lu Group’s interests lie at the interface between chemistry and biology.
-We are developing innovative chemical approaches to provide deeper insight into biological structures and functions, while also taking advantage of recently developed biological tools to advance many areas in chemistry, such as inorganic chemistry, chemical biology, analytical chemistry, and materials chemistry.
-We strive to make significant contributions in three principal areas of research:
+The Lu Group’s research interests lie in the interface between chemistry and biology.
+We are developing innovative chemical approaches to gain deeper insight into biological structures and functions, while also taking advantage of recently developed biological tools to advance all areas in chemistry, including analytical, inorganic, organic, physical and materials chemistry.
+Specific projects of current interests are: